 Does your classroom have direct access to outdoors?
 Do you have exciting, large-scale resources that you can use; resources that are different to those in the classroom?
 Can you borrow or share a space with Reception or allocate an area specifically for your class?
 Again, examine the opportunities provided for Reception children – what can you provide that will engage and support your children?
 If you are accessing part of the whole school playground, how will these resources be stored and maintained?

 Teaching through provision has always been developmentally appropriate practice for 5, 6 and 7 year olds, and this is an important time to get it right for all these children.
 For provision to be effective in KS1, it needs to be high quality and as much a part of your teaching as any adult led sessions.
 It cannot be an add on or a time filler, something for children to do when the ‘real work’ is finished.
 Learning through provision needs to be a pedagogical approach to teaching and learning – one that all colleagues are committed to and understand.
-The opportunities for dynamic, joyful and unexpected learning are immense which we explore our KS1 CPD webinar packages as well as our upcoming FREE Transforming Provision in KS1 webinar this October.
+The opportunities for dynamic, joyful and unexpected learning are immense which we explore in our KS1 CPD webinar packages as well as our upcoming FREE Transforming Provision in KS1 webinar this October.